Akarshana06/e-commerce-follow-long/README.md

 ### 🌟 2.
 Design the Homepage Layout
 - Set up a **grid layout** or **flexbox** for displaying multiple cards neatly.

+---

+## ⭐ Milestone 9: Creating a Product Form

+### Why Create a Product Form?
+The Product Form is essential for adding new products to the database.
+It allows users to input product details, which will be stored in MongoDB Atlas and displayed on the Products Home Page.

+### Key Features of the Product Form:
+- **Product Details Input**: The form collects essential details like:
+  - Product Name
+  - Price
+  - Category
+  - Description
+  - Stock Availability
+- **Data Storage**: The entered data will be saved in MongoDB Atlas.
+- **Future Enhancements (for experimentation)**:
+  - **Admin Access**: Only admins can upload products.
+  - **Shop Profiles**: A user with a "Shop Profile" can add and manage products.

+### Steps to Implement:
+1. **Create a Product Form in React/HTML** to collect product details.
+2. **Handle Form Submission** to store the product data in MongoDB.
+3. **Restrict Access (Optional Enhancements)** based on user roles (Admin/Shop).

+This milestone helps in understanding how to structure and manage product data efficiently.

+---

+## ⭐ Milestone 10: Product Schema & Backend Endpoint

+### 1. Product Schema
+Define the structure for product data (e.g., name, description, price) with validation for required fields and correct data types.

+### 2. Endpoint Creation
+Build a POST endpoint to receive product data, validate it, and save it to MongoDB.

+### 3. Validation
+Ensure only valid data is saved, which helps maintain data integrity and prevent errors.

+---

+## ⭐ Milestone 11: My Products Page

+We created a **My Products** page that displays a list of products created by the user.
+The page fetches products from the database based on the user's email and displays them in a grid layout.
+This allows users to view and manage their products efficiently.

+---

+## ⭐ Milestone 12: Displaying Products on My Products Page

+We created a **My Products** page that displays a list of products created by the user.
+The page fetches products from the database based on the user's email and displays them in a grid layout.
+This allows users to view and manage their products efficiently.